camunda-community-hub/camunda-8-code-studio/README.md

 1. What kind of process can you imagine to make your government more efficient in processing HZV cases? - Design it!
 2. Having aligned on one process, we now need to automate things.
 But how? - Get familiar with Camunda Cloud and discover features!
 3. Design / Implement a first draft of the process with User Tasks and Forms!
-4. Automating it - Choosing a Camunda Cloud Client and implementing a Service Task!
+4. Automating it - Choosing a Camunda Cloud Client and automating the process!
-5. Adding more complexity to your executable process!
-6. Analysis time - Is our process better than the government one?
+5. Analysis time - Is our process better than the government one?
 Generate awesome dashboards in Optimize!

 # Table of Contents
 * 🚀 [Getting Started](#getting-started)